 Pathology workforce problems are now being recognised as a serious concern by other bodies.
 The publication of Cancer Research UK’s report Testing Times to come?
 An evaluation of pathology capacity across the UK and the first stage of the Cancer Workforce Plan by Health Education England has highlighted the need to increase capacity and work on possible solutions.
 The College welcomes this focus.

-One of the College’s concerns that a third of consultant histopathologists and clinical biochemists are expected to retire in the next five years was raised in the debate on the cancer strategy by Nic Dakin MP on 22 February 2018.
 Clinical biochemists play a key role in diagnosing patients with a wide variety of illnesses – from high cholesterol to rare genetic diseases.
 Haematologists (pathologists who help diagnose and treat blood cancers and other blood disorders) are also in short supply.
 Staffing levels have not risen in line with demand and there are not enough trainee doctors in post to fill the gaps in the workforce.

 Our work in this area